 So, how do you select goalkeepers in fantasy football?
 Who is the best goalkeeper?

 It’s no surprise that the best goalkeepers are usually the ones playing in top clubs.
-As explained above, the main source for points are clean sheets.
+As explained above, the main source of points is clean sheets.
 Blocked shots and bonus points can never cover the clean sheet bonuses.
 At 2018/2019 the best goalkeepers will be very likely Alisson and Ederson.

 Option a) choose a goalkeeper like Ederson or Alisson and keep him selected in every single match.
 Pick as cheap a backup-goalie as possible, who you never even intend to use.